 - If you were placed on hold for being a danger to others, do not argue with those around you, be respectful, and do not touch anyone unless hospital staff instructs you to do so.

 It would also help your case if you reached out to someone, like a friend or family member, who can help you with your ongoing treatment plan and basic needs after your release.
-You can either ask them to submit a letter to the court or, better yet, hire a Los Angeles mental health lawyer.
+You can either ask them to submit a letter to the court or, better yet, hire a Los Angeles criminal defense lawyer.

 Can an Attorney Help Limit Your Time in a Psychiatric Ward?

-If you are in Southern California and in need of legal assistance, Simmrin Law Group is here to help.
-Call or fill out the online contact form to arrange a free consultation.
+If you live in Southern California and need legal assistance, Simmrin Law Group is here to help.
+Michael Simmrin is a mental health lawyer who specializes in 5150 and 5250 holds.
+Contact us today for a free consultation.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form